raulorteg/HDC2021_Team_DTU/README.md

 ## About
 This repository contains the submission for the Helsinki Deblur Challenge 2021 (HDC2021) from Team 2 of Techinal University of Denmark (DTU), Kongens Lyngby, Denmark.
-The authors of this repository are Mads Emil Dahlgaard Hansen, Frederik Hagsholm Pedersen, Mads Thorstein Roar Henriksen, Raul Ortega Ochoa.
+The authors of this repository are Frederik Hagsholm Pedersen, Mads Emil Dahlgaard, Mads Thorstein Roar Henriksen and Raul Ortega Ochoa.

 ## Description of the algorithm.